lauriehimmel/wink/README.md

 - Create animations: ex. the animal "eats" food when it is fed
 - Hunger/happiness bar styling: the progress bar will change colors based on how hungry/happy the animal is
 - Utilize a 3rd-party API for more flexibility in animal creation

+## Current User Flow
+- User arrives on the homepage.
+- If user clicks on any of the 4 randomly-selected pets that have already been created, they will be taken to the animal's individual page, where they can add and delete available foods, edit the animal, or feed it.
+- If the user clicks "All pets" or "Visit the pets", they will be taken to a page that showcases every animal that has been created.
+- If the user clicks "New pet", "Adopt a Pet", or the image of the dog on the homepage, they will be taken to a form that allows them to create a pet of their own.

 ## Resources and Inspiration
 I used the following assets as the basis for the assets you see on Wink.